Darxo/Hardened/README.md

 ### Other

+- You can now get up to 6 Tavern Rumors every cycle (up from 4)
+- Tavern Rumors now have a linearly scaling cost.
+Each paid rumor costs an amount based on the standard (vanilla) rumor price, multiplied by the number of the paid rumor you are about to buy
 - All fleeing characters now have +1 Action Point
 - All player characters now have +1 Action Point during AutoRetreat
 - Try out now costs 100% more.
 You can now dismiss recruits after you tried them out to make room for new recruits
 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%
 - The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense
-- Resurrecting Corpses can no longer knock backn characters that are immune to Knock Back.
+- Resurrecting Corpses can no longer knock back characters that are immune to knock back or rooted.
 Instead they delay their resurrection
 - Encumbrance no longer lowers the fatigue recovery.
-It now only adds 1 fatigue per tile travelled per encumbrance level.
+It now only adds 1 fatigue per tile travelled per encumbrance level
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
-Reaching 100% Armor Pen still has damage reduction from remaining armor applied.
+Reaching 100% Armor Pen still has damage reduction from remaining armor applied
 - Dying or Fleeing characters no longer trigger negative morale checks for their allies if the distance between them is greater than the vision of the receiving ally
-- Burning Damage (Fire Pot, Burning Arrow, Burning Ground) now remove all root-like effects from the targets.
+- Burning Damage (Fire Pot, Burning Arrow, Burning Ground) now remove all root-like effects from the targets
-- Defeating the Ijirok now also drops **Sword Blade** item, which allows you to do the Rachegeist fight without having to kill the Kraken.
+- Defeating the Ijirok now also drops **Sword Blade** item, which allows you to do the Rachegeist fight without having to kill the Kraken
 - The **Orc Slayer** and **Crusader** (temporary Crisis backgrounds) now share 100% of their experience with your remaining party, when they leave you after the Crisis ended
 - Level-Ups for Attribute with 2 stars have -1 to minimum roll and +1 to maximum roll (compared to Vanilla) and are fully randomized in that range (compared to Reforged)
 - The **Lone Wolf** and **Gladiator** origins now have a roster size of 13 (up from 12)
 - Beginner combat difficulty now grants enemy parties 100% resources (up from 85%)
 - Beginner combat difficulty now causes player characters to receive 15% less damage from all sources
 - Expert combat difficulty now grants enemy parties 120% resources (up from 115%)
-- Caravan Contracts that are declined or which expire now sometimes spawn a caravan towards the destination
+- Caravan Contracts that are declined or which expire now spawn a caravan towards the destination if they haven't spawned one in a while
 - Characters which are not visible to the player will no longer produce idle or death sounds.
 - The combat map is no longer revealed at the end of a battle